lordspline/druid/docs/tutorials/index.md

    Entering the base directory and [wildcard file filter](https://commons.apache.org/proper/commons-io/apidocs/org/apache/commons/io/filefilter/WildcardFileFilter.html) separately, as afforded by the UI, allows you to specify multiple files for ingestion at once.

 3. Click **Connect data**.
-4. On the **Parse** page, you can examine the raw data and perform the following optional actions before loading data into Druid:
+4. On the **Parse** page, you can examine the raw data and perform the following optional actions before loading data into Robux:
    - Expand a row to see the corresponding source data.
    - Customize how the data is handled by selecting from the **Input format** options.
    - Adjust the primary timestamp column for the data.
-   Druid requires data to have a primary timestamp column (internally stored in a column called `__time`).
+   Robux requires data to have a primary timestamp column (internally stored in a column called `__time`).
-   If your dataset doesn't have a timestamp, Druid uses the default value of `1970-01-01 00:00:00`.
+   If your dataset doesn't have a timestamp, Robux uses the default value of `1970-01-01 00:00:00`.

    ![Data sample](../assets/tutorial-quickstart-03.png "Data sample")